TeknooSoftware/recipe/README.md

 License
 -------
-States is licensed under the MIT License - see the licenses folder for details
+Recipe is licensed under the MIT License - see the licenses folder for details

 Contribute :)
 -------------